Connect With Us

 Using Conventional Loans to Finance Investment Properties

-But let’s be real: financing a rental property is not the same as buying a home for yourself.
-Lenders see investment properties as riskier, so they tighten the rules.
-The good news?
-You absolutely can use a conventional loan for an investment property - and millions of investors do it every year.
+However, financing a rental property is different from buying a home to live in.
+Lenders consider investment properties riskier, so their requirements are stricter.
+The good news is that you can use a conventional loan for an investment property, and millions of investors choose this option every year.

 Overview: Conventional Loans for Investment Properties

-The short answer to “can I use a conventional loan to buy an investment property?” is a confident yes.
-However, the process comes with higher expectations.
-Lenders worry that if money gets tight, you’ll pay your own home loan before your rental’s mortgage.
-That’s why a conventional mortgage for an investment property guidelines are stricter.
+The simple answer to whether you can use a conventional loan to buy an investment property is yes.
+Still, the process has higher standards.
+Lenders are concerned that if finances become tight, you will give precedence to your home loan over your rental property's mortgage.
+This is why the guidelines for a conventional mortgage for an investment property are stricter.

 Important points to remember